-Azure Active Directory requirements for Azure Information Protection
+Additional Azure AD requirements for Azure Information Protection

 If you have a subscription that includes Azure Information Protection or Azure Rights Management, your Azure AD directory is automatically created for you if needed.

-These computers require the Azure Information Protection unified labeling client or Azure Information Protection client to authenticate to Azure Information Protection and its data protection service, Azure Rights Management.
+In addition to Azure AD account, computers running Microsoft Office 2010 require the Azure Information Protection unified labeling client or Azure Information Protection classic client to authenticate to Azure Information Protection and its data protection service, Azure Rights Management.

-If your user accounts are federated (for example, you use AD FS), they must use Windows Integrated Authentication.
+If your user accounts are federated (for example, you use AD FS), these computers must use Windows-Integrated Authentication.
 Forms-based authentication in this scenario fails to authenticate users for Azure Information Protection.

 Multi-factor authentication (MFA) and Azure Information Protection

 To use multi-factor authentication (MFA) with Azure Information Protection, you must have at least one of the following installed:

 - Microsoft Office, version 2013 or higher

 - An AIP client.
 No minimum version required.
 The AIP clients for Windows, as well as the viewer apps for iOS and Android all support MFA.